Handled the wrong way, basements can be an underused and underappreciated part of your home.

 So it’s completely sustainable – perfect if you’re trying to minimize your environmental footprint!
 Just remember to seal it first, to avoid water damage.

 Unlike ceramic tiles or epoxy paint, cork is also a warmer flooring option.
-Not only that, it also comes with its own cushioning.
+Not only that, but it also comes with its own cushioning.

 And if cushioning is important, then rubber flooring is an excellent choice for basement playrooms.